jonase/eastwood/README.next.md

 - tests using `clojure.test` that may be written incorrectly
 - suspicious expressions that appear incorrect, because they always return trivial values
-- unused return values of pure functions, or some others where it rarely makes sense to discard its return value
+- unused values, including unused return values of pure functions, and some others functions where it rarely makes sense to discard its return value
 - unused private vars
 - unused function arguments
 - unused namespaces